Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Recovery operator and basis assignment on the single plaquette

-In practice, the recovery can be further refined by matching each non-singlet state $|J, N, \alpha\rangle$ to the singlet state $|0, 0, \alpha'\rangle$ that shares the same spectator quantum numbers (the edge-spin labels and indices not acted on by the gauge transformation at $v$).
-This spectator-preserving assignment minimizes changes to the edge states, reducing disruption to neighboring vertices that share edges and improving the convergence of the iterative sweep described in Section~\ref{sec:convergence}.
+In practice, the recovery can be further refined by matching each non-singlet state $\ket{J, N, \alpha}$ to the singlet state $\ket{0, 0, \alpha'}$ that shares the same spectator quantum numbers, namely the edge-spin labels and indices not acted on by the gauge transformation at $v$.
+This spectator-preserving assignment minimizes changes to the edge states, reducing disruption to neighboring vertices that share edges and improving the convergence of the iterative sweep.